AaltoSciComp/scicomp-docs/aalto/zulip.rst

    Instructors, see the relocated instructor page at :doc:`zulip/instructors`.

-Zulip is a open-source chat platform, which Aalto hosts as a pilot.
+Zulip is a open-source chat platform, which CS hosts at Aalto as a pilot.
 It is used as a chat platform for some courses, and allows better student and chat privacy.